OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/testing.md

 ## Calling Initialize Functions Manually in Your Unit Tests

-Truffle does not know how to resolve situations where a contract has functions that have matching names, but different arities.
+Sometimes, there are situations where a contract has functions that have matching names, but different arities.
 Here's an example of a `TimedCrowdsale` contract that inherits from `Crowdsale` which results in a contract that has two